 The FLA counts some of the world's leading brands among its affiliates, orgniazations that have committed to ensuring fair labor practices and safe and humane working conditions throughout their supply chains.
 Companies that have committed to FLA's Code of Conduct and established systems to identify and remedy ethical violations are making significant strides towards that goal.
 These companies are working with FLA to develop and improve social compliance systems that flag issues and lead to sustainable solutions when workers are at risk.
 Companies join the FLA on a voluntary basis, but they must meet strict labor standards for as long as they are affiliated.
 FLA holds Participating Companies accountable for monitoring 100% of their supply chains for compliance with FLA standards, and FLA conducts independent assessments of a random sample of each company's supplier factories.

-All apparel, including Hanes, Champion, Playtex, Bali, Barely There, Duofold, GTM, Gear for Sports, JMS, Knights Apparel, Wonderbra, L'eggs, Outer Banks and other licensed brands.
+All apparel, including Abanderado, Alternative Apparel, Bali, Barely There, Berlei, Bonds, Bras N Things, Champion, Dim, Duofold, Gear for Sports, GTM, Hanes, JMS, Knights Apparel, L'eggs, Lovable, Nur Die, Outer Banks, Playtex, Sheridan, Wonderbra and other licensed brands.
 Hanesbrands' compliance program is accredited by FLA.

 All HUGO BOSS’ apparel, shoes, and leather accessories producers.
 The HUGO BOSS brands include BOSS, BOSS Green, BOSS Orange, and HUGO.